Jonathan Yeo: Controversy

-In 2003 Yeo presented a diptych full-frontal nude of the then ICA chairman, Ivan Massow, the entrepreneur and patron of the arts at the Royal Society of Portrait Painters.

 Yeo created a controversial portrait of George W Bush in 2007, entitled 'Bush', which gained worldwide attention.
 After a commission to paint the US president was reportedly awarded and then withdrawn, Yeo created an image of the President anyway, making a collaged portrait from pornography.
 The work led to Yeo exhibiting more collages – mainly portraits and nudes – made in the same way.

-At the first of these exhibitions in 2008, Yeo presented 'Blue Period' at Lazarides Gallery, owned by Steve Lazarides, a specialist dealer in outsider and street art, known for launching Banksy' career.
+At the first of these exhibitions in 2008, Yeo presented 'Blue Period' at Lazarides Gallery, owned by Steve Lazarides, a specialist dealer in outsider and street art, known for launching Banksy's career.
 The show included the Bush porn portrait as well as new collages of Hugh Hefner and Lucian Freud.

-It was reported that the George Bush collage was seized by Israeli customs on the way to the Banksy-curated 'Santa's Ghetto' exhibition in Bethlehem in December 2007.

 'Porn in the USA', Yeo's first US solo show, was staged by Lazarides, taking place in Beverly Hills, Los Angeles, and was met by critical acclaim.
 Following on from the success of 'Bush' (2007), this exhibition included portraits of Tiger Woods and Sarah Palin created from pornographic collage cutouts.

 Yeo had two works involved in the dispute over the sale of the late Dennis Hopper's art collection.
 He was one of only three artists to have been commissioned by Hopper to paint his portrait, the other two being Andy Warhol and Julian Schnabel.
-Hopper described his work as 'timeless and exquisite' Jonanthan Yeo's sitting targets.
+Hopper described his work as 'timeless and exquisite'.

+In June 2024, while Yeo's portrait of King Charles III was being exhibited at the Philip Mould Gallery in Central London, the painting was attacked by animal rights protestors.
+They pasted over the royal portrait with a picture of Wallace, a character from the Wallace and Gromit animations.
+It was a protest message criticising the welfare standards of RSPCA "assured farm" status, with King Charles a patron of the RSPCA.
+The painting was not damaged to due its glazing.